Work at Landmark

 Description:

 Landmark School employs teachers in our Elementary•Middle School (grades 2-8).
-All available positions involve one-to-one tutoring and/or small group classes.
+All available positions involve one-to-one tutoring and small group classes.
 Faculty responsibilities include teaching a load of six classes as well as various other community responsibilities.
-All new teachers begin with a training program in late June and teach in the Summer Program preceding their first school year on the faculty.
+All new teachers begin with a training program in early August prior to teaching their first full school year.

 Benefits of working on our EMS campus: